rustfoundation/safety-critical-rust-coding-guidelines/CONTRIBUTING.md

 ### 3) Create a Draft with a Member

-A member of the Coding Guidelines Subcommittee should get you a first review with some feedback within 14 days of submission.
-You'll work with one or more members to flesh out the concept and ensure the guideline is well prepared.
+Within 14 days of your submission, a member of the Coding Guidelines Subcommittee should give you a first review.
+You'll work with them (and other members) to flesh out the concept and ensure the guideline is well prepared for a Pull Request.

 ### 4) Contributor Creates the PR